 How to Clear Your Twitter Search History

 Those forgotten searches (usernames, hashtags, passing thoughts) aren’t really gone.
-They’re actively curating your experience, influencing suggestions, trends, and even autocomplete.
-Time to take back control.
-Most users never think to clear it.
-But over time, that backlog can:
+They’re actively curating your Twitter experience, influencing suggestions, trends and even autocomplete.

 Your keystrokes in Twitter’s search bar cast long shadows.
 Unclicked searches?
 Saved.
 Forgotten terms?
 Used against you.
 This hidden log continuously molds what you see next.